 About LILAC

-The Lesbian Information, Library and Archives Centre in Wellington is for women-oriented women.
+The Lesbian Information, Library and Archives Centre in Wellington is for same-sex attracted women.
 It has the largest accessible collection of lesbian books and other materials in the country.

 Membership involves payment of an annual subscription - then all borrowing is free.
 Check the Membership page for more information